-My point was that, like all the saints, Mary is before all else a witness of Easter.
+My point was that, like all the

 Like "the other Mary" of the Gospel, she saw and heard the Risen Christ, and this made all the difference.
 It was that encounter which enabled and explained everything that she said and did in her remarkable life.